 Bush was so instrumental in getting South Africa online that, in 2002, the Eastern Cape University awarded him an honorary doctorate.

 At the time, Barrett, at the University of Natal, was exploring the possibilities networked computing offered for communication and sharing of data; Pinkham was doing likewise at UCT.
+Both men then stumbled on one Mike Lawrie, who worked at Rhodes and who had managed to find a way to send email internationally.

 Pinkham worked under Goldstein at UCT and was asked to see if he could connect Unix systems to the university network so that they could exchange email.
 Pinkham would eventually work with Bush in Portland, before returning to South Africa where he, Barrett and a man named Paul Nash in 1993 started South Africa’s first commercial internet service provider, internet Africa.
 Internet Africa went on to become UUnet South Africa, then Verizon Business and finally MTN Business.